 Diagnostic Radiology Specialist Registrar Training

 Certificate of Satisfactory Completion of Specialist Training (CSCST)

-This is available to Specialist Registrars upon completion of five accredited years of training, obtaining Fellowship of Faculty of Radiologists and completion of mandatory modules as required by the Faculty.
+This is available to Specialist Registrars upon completion of five accredited years of training, obtaining Fellowship of Faculty of Radiologists and Radiation Oncologists and completion of mandatory modules as required by the Faculty.
 It will only be available once all these requirements have been met.
 We will not be able to provide CSCST earlier than this.

 Procedure to obtain CCST

 - If all five years of training have been fully accredited with the Faculty of Radiologists and Radiation Oncologists we will automatically provide you with CSCST.
 Please ensure that we have the correct postal address on file.

 - If four years of training were carried out with the Faculty, and the fifth year is to be undertaken abroad, please note that you must be granted prior approval by the Fellowship Advisory Committee for the Fellowship year before completion of fourth year.
 Out of Programme Experience Form A must be completed and submitted in this regard.
 Following completion of your Fellowship abroad, an Out of Programme Experience Form B must be completed and submitted with a supervisors end of fellowship report, a copy of the curriculum and an updated cv.

 - Maximum of one year out of programme experience is recognised for HST(Curriculum to be approved by the Faculty)